[First time skiing] This year's a great one! Latest report from Kagura Ski Resort

 Mitsumata area with plenty of snow

-The Mitsumata slope is now open for leisurely skiing.
-Kagura Ski Resort is open as usual.
-Thanks to last night's snowfall, the surrounding trees are covered in snow.
+Currently, the Mitsumata slope is open for leisurely skiing.
+It's Kagura Ski Resort as usual.
+Thanks to last night's snowfall, snow has accumulated on the surrounding trees.

 I take the Mitsumata No. 2 high-speed lift to the gondola.
-After skiing a few hundred meters along the way, the snow quality feels excellent.
-It was worth the effort to apply hot wax.
-I definitely don't want to be disappointed that my skis don't slide on my first run, so wax is essential.
+From the few hundred meters I skied along the way, the snow quality is excellent.
+It was worth the effort I put into applying hot wax.
+I absolutely don't want to have the disappointing experience of my skis not gliding well on my first run of the season, so waxing is essential.

-But there was no time to be mesmerized.
-I put on my skis as I walked, and took photos of the slope as I skied.
-I was so flustered, I could be forgiven for being called childish.
-I headed nonstop to Kagura No. 1 High-Speed Lift.
-At this point, I was about the 10th person there.
-I was well within the front group.
-All that was left was to enjoy the thrill of the first track.
-It was the moment when all the hard work of getting up early was rewarded.
+However, there was no time to linger in admiration.
+I put on my skis while walking and took photos of the slope while skiing.
+I was in a panic, and I couldn't complain if people thought I was being childish.
+I headed straight to the Kagura No. 1 high-speed lift.
+At this point, I was about the tenth person in line.
+I had definitely made it into the leading group.
+All that remained was to savor the thrill of the first tracks.
+It was the moment when the effort of getting up early would be rewarded.

 I hurried to the Kagura No. 1 high-speed lift and took some photos for record keeping